-WHERE: The Tanana River, about 1 hour's drive from Fairbanks.
+WHERE: The Tanana River, 1 hour drive from Fairbanks.

 COST: 2 people: $750/day, 1 person: $500/day.
 Minimum trip length of one night counts as 2 full days, and lasts from about 10am on first day to 6pm on second day.
 Food, lodging, guiding, winter gear, dog mushing and other activities included.